Retort furnace for gas nitriding process – ZeroFlow

 / Compact design

-Automotive industry: e.g. crankshafts and camshafts, sleeves, valve springs, suspension springs, piston rings and pins, gear wheels and toothed shafts, hydraulic pump components.
+e.g. brake discs, gears and pinion shafts, hydraulic pump components, crankshafts and camshafts, sleeves, valve springs, suspension springs, piston rings and pins.

-Tool industry: e.g. cutting tools, forging dies, dies for extruding aluminum profiles, die inserts, screws of plastic injection molding machines, mold parts for aluminum casting, press moulds, forming fittings, etc.
+e.g. cutting tools, forging dies, dies for extruding aluminum profiles, die inserts, screws of plastic injection molding machines, mold parts for aluminum casting, press molds, forming fittings, etc.

 / Nitriding